BBQ Veggie Joes

 Fresh Marinara Sauce

-Skip the sodium and preservatives that come with bottled meat sauce at the store, and take a stab at making your own meat-free version -- we promise it's worth it.
-Most of the ingredients are already in your pantry, and our Test Kitchen gives you tips for turning the base into a creamy, arrabbiata, or puttanesca sauce.
+Skip the sodium and preservatives in bottled meat sauce, and take a stab at making your own meat-free version.
+We promise it's worth it.
+Most of the ingredients are already in your pantry, and our Test Kitchen shares tips for turning the base into a creamy, arrabbiata, or puttanesca sauce.

 Southern-Style Veggie Sliders